sahilparekh/autokeras-models/README.md

 # autokeras-models
-Implementing one by one tf2cv models in autokeras
+Supporting one by one tf2cv models for autokeras